Taronga Zoo to Balmoral Walk [Guide & Map]

 Athol Bay Beach and Athol Hall

-The first detour off the track is to one of the harbours best kept secret beaches Athol Beach.
-The beach is reached from a small track that leads off the main walkway.
-It’s a favourite spot for boaties that anchor here and enjoy the view.
+The first short detour off the walking trail is to one of the harbours best kept secret beaches Athol Beach.
+This small beach can be reached along a track leading off the main trail.
+It’s a favourite spot for boaties who often anchor here to have lunch, swim and enjoy the view.

-In 1895 the land along this part of the harbour was cleared and levelled after being found suitable for coal mining.
-Thankfully protesters were able to halt the development and saved the land for us all to enjoy.
+In 1895 the land along this part of the harbour was levelled after being found suitable for coal mining.
+Thankfully protesters were able to halt the development and save the land for us all to enjoy.

-Continue on the track which is now called Taylor’s Bay Track to surprise surprise Taylor’s Bay!
+Continue on the track, which is now called Taylor’s Bay Track, to surprise surprise, Taylor’s Bay!

 This track is bordered by a narrow strip of harbourside rainforest lined with Sydney Red Gums, and at times the scrub becomes quite thick.
 It’s very hard to believe you are just a few kilometres away from the busy city streets.

 Chowder Bay and Clifton Gardens

-In the 1830s a whaling station was established in Mosman at what is now called Chowder Bay.
+In the 1830s, a whaling station was established in Mosman at what is now called Chowder Bay.
 The bay got its name from the American whalers who made chowder from their catch while they were based here.
-By the 1890s whaling had ceased and a base was built for the Submarine Mining Corps.
+By the 1890s, whaling had ceased, and a base was built for the Submarine Mining Corps.

-From here it’s decision time.
-If you have some energy left you can continue to Balmoral; it’s about another 2km or 40 mins walk.
+From here, it’s decision time.
+If you have some energy left, you can continue to Balmoral; it’s about another 2km or 40 mins walk.
 In my opinion, Balmoral is one of the most beautiful harbour beaches.